uperl/Archive-Libarchive/README.md

 You could create an archive by going the other way by copying entries from an [Archive::Libarchive::DiskRead](https://metacpan.org/pod/Archive::Libarchive::DiskRead) instance to an [Archive::Libarchive::ArchiveWrite](https://metacpan.org/pod/Archive::Libarchive::ArchiveWrite) instance.

+The module [Archive::Libarchive::Extract](https://metacpan.org/pod/Archive::Libarchive::Extract) also provides similar functionality to this example in a simple, less powerful interface.

 # CONSTANTS

 This module provides all of the constants used by `libarchive`.
 These typically